c1au6i0/extractus/README.md

-`extractus` is an R package designed to facilitate the extraction of toxicological and chemical information from several key databases, including EPA IRIS, Comptox, PubChem, and ICE.
+`extractus` is an R package designed to facilitate the extraction of toxicological and chemical information from several key databases, including EPA IRIS, Comptox, PubChem, ICE and CTD.

 To communicate to Pubchem and Comptox, `extractus` relies on `ECOTOXr` and `webchem`.